kuleshov/tf-wgan/README.md

 The other claim made in the paper is that the Earth Mover's distance (which is approximated by the discriminator/critic loss times minus one) provides a useful metric of convergence.
 Lower losses should correspond to higher-quality images.

 That, I have found to be completely accurate.
-At first, the discriminator loss goes down, as the critic learns to tell apart the good and the bad examples.
+At first, the discriminator loss goes down, as the critic learns to tell apart the real examples from the fake ones.
 Then, the generator starts training and forces the discriminator's loss to steadily go up until convergence.

 In the above case (when I add a batch norm and the model doesn't train well), the Earth Mover's distance indeed gets stuck at a high plateau.

 ## Feedback